standard logo Personal Education

 <menu>

 This is going to be something I still need to explore more.
-The code seems to make buttons with labels and the code has "functions" to do something.
-I don't think I have the functions going anywhere, though.
+The code makes buttons with labels and the code has "functions" to do something.
+I don't have the functions going anywhere, though.
 I'll need to set up some scripts (Javascript?) that do a popup dialog or something.

 <time>